Planning for summer care during COVID-19

 Families are eager for a change of routine and Safe Start Washington is opening up options for connecting and recreating this summer.
 Programs that are open this summer may serve fewer families and may continue to look quite different from years past.
 The information below will help parents find in-person summer programs and learn what to expect from virtual opportunities.

 Find a summer program

-As of late May, many organizations are still making decisions about their summer youth programs.
+As of early May 2021, many organizations are still making decisions about their summer youth programs.
 Work-Life recommends parents use the following resources to identify programs that are operating during COVID-19.